Abdulghani99I/DebtManagement/README.md

 ### Installation (EXE FILE):
 1. Download the program above (EXE File).
-2. Download SQL Server from the link below:
+2. Download SQL Server from the link:
    [Click to Download](https://www.microsoft.com/en-us/sql-server/sql-server-downloads)
 3. A database will be automatically created during installation, and the program will work normally.